athphane/forms/docs/basic-usage/conditional-wrapper.md

 sidebar_position: 6
 ---

-This component uses [`@javaabu/js-utilities`](https://github.com/Javaabu/js-utilities) `conditionalDisplay` functions to conditionally enable or disable inputs based on another input value.
+This component uses [`@javaabu/js-utilities`](https://github.com/Javaabu/js-utilities) `conditionalDisplay` `data-enable-section-value` function to conditionally enable or disable inputs based on another input value.

 In the example below, `expires_at` will be disabled and hidden unless the `quiz` option is selected from the `type` select.